 Yes, my life is crazy busy!
 Yes, I drink too much coffee and wake up at crazy hours of the morning to work out with my other busy teacher-mom friends.
 But when all is said and done, I wouldn’t have it any other way.
 I am grateful to be back in the classroom and hopeful for what my teaching future holds.

 This school year marked year #16 for me.
 I am finding it very hard to believe that there are only 6 short weeks left, and I am dreading saying good-bye to this AWESOME group of students.
 While I am the teacher, every year I learn more and more from my STUDENTS.
 As I reflect back on this year, I want to share 16 practices that are essential.
-Here are my tried and true teaching strategies that have shaped my approach over the years…
+Here are my tried and true teaching strategies I have learned after 16 years of teaching experience….

 - Have F-U-N!
 Dress-up on school spirit days, play the games students are playing at recess, and turn classroom learning into games.
 Your students will not remember EVERYTHING you taught them, but they will 1000% remember THAT lesson you taught that made learning come to life.